AFZAALAHMEDKHAN/ExactSpace_Assignment/README.md

 ## 🛠️ Setup Instructions

  ### 🔧 Build Docker Image
+The URL to scrape can be passed during build time as a build argument:
 ```bash
 docker build -t web-scraper-host --build-arg SCRAPE_URL=https://xxxxxxx.com .
 ```

-Replace https://xxxxx.com with the URL you want to scrape.
+Replace https://xxxxx.com with the URL you want to scrape. ℹ️ This value is baked into the image and cannot be changed at runtime.
+If you want to dynamically scrape different URLs, rebuild the image with a new --build-arg.

 ℹ️ Note: If no --build-arg is provided, the build will use the default value defined in the Dockerfile:
 - ARG SCRAPE_URL=https://example.com